 There is just something about toy cars and trucks!
 Looking for some new ways to play with them?
-For all the car and truck loving little boys (and girls) out there, here are 10 ways to play with toy cars!
+For all the car and truck loving little boys (and girls) out there, here are 10 ways to play and learn with toy cars.

 This one is great because you and your child get to design the city whichever way you choose!
 Just use a large piece of cardboard to draw roads, stores, houses, etc. (Ours had previously been decorated so I covered it with white paper.)
 You can get as detailed as you like.

 What I especially love about this is it takes up almost no room!
 I just slip it behind our toy storage drawers when it’s not in use.
 (No bunch of track to pick up at the end of the day!)
 Plus, you can easily add to it by making several sections and laying them side by side.

 2. Use toy cars to make artwork.

 We like to tape a marker to the front or back of the small ca,r and then drive it around on paper.
 You can also drive your car through paint and get lots of neat tire tracks!